willgraham345/drl_swarm/README.md

 - Results from our Vicon tests, primarily conducted through configuration of the `src/webots_pkg/launch/cf_localization_launch.py` launch file.
 - Figures, plotting scripts, and csv files of outputs are listed in here.
 Can be useful when further tested is necessary.
   - As an additional note, Foxglove studio is a helpful software for livestreaming and viewing ROS2 outputs.
 You'll find these servers referenced throughout some of the launch files.

+## Webots `webots_pkg` folder explanation
+### `config`
+- Holds the configuration yamls used within a few of the launch files.
+The idea was to create this folder so configuration for experimentation and simulation can be changed on the fly.
+These yamls can be read and implemented as Ros2 launch parameters.

+### `hardware_sim_config`
+- This was used to write configuration from files in the `config`, to webots world files in the `world` directory.
+Webots world files are a *almost* a json, but don't have the first item enclosed in brackets.
+This folder has the workaround functions necessary for writing a swarm configuration to the Webots world file.

+### `launch`
+- Standard ros2 launch file folder.
+For more informatino on this, read tutorials on the [ROS2 Tutorials] (https://docs.ros.org/en/humble/Tutorials/Intermediate/Launch/Launch-Main.html)

+### `maps` & `params`
+- Used for nav2 parameters.
+I wasn't able to get far enough to implement this in a consistent manner.

+### `resource`
+- Folder that is used to hold additional configuraiton files, specifically robot urdf files.
+There is also a `graph_search.py` that was used for a Motion Planning Course.
+May be useful in exploration development.

+### `test`
+- Folder that housed useful sofware/hardware testing files.
+Useful for making sure hardware is working correctly before testing and as a way to debug active issues.
+Typically invoked via command line outside directly as a python file.
+The best file here is the `reset_cf.py` that lets a user reset a Crazyflie using a Crazyradio.

+### `webots_pkg`
+- Where *all* of the Ros2 nodes are implemented.
+This will be discussed in depth in the docs.

+### `worlds`
+- World files for the webots simulator.

 ----------
 # Environment Setup